Complexity among the finitely generated subgroups of Thompson's group: is not linear

 \begin{proof} By Claim \ref{DomClaim} applied to \(x\) and \(y\), we have that \(Jy\) is disjoint from \(J\).
 In particular, \(x |_K\) does not commute with \(y |_K\).
 By Claim \ref{DomClaim} applied to \(y\), \(z\), and the orbital \(K\), we have that either \(K\) is an orbital of \(z\) and \(y^z |_K = y |_K\) or else \(Kz\) is disjoint from \(K\).
 The former is impossible since it implies \(\neg C(x |_K , y^z |_K)\) which is contrary to \(C(x,y^z)\).
 It follows that \(Kz\) is disjoint from \(K\).
 Thus any orbital \(L\) of \(z\) which intersects \(K\) contains all of \(K \cup Kz\) and hence properly contains \(K\). \end{proof}

 \begin{claim} Let \(x\) and \(y\) be in \(B \setminus N_B\).
 Then \(D(x,y)\) is false. \end{claim}

-\begin{proof} Since \(\{a,b\}\) were chosen using (\ref{H_emb}) of Lemma \ref{FullWidth}, we know that the extended supports of \(x\) and \(y\) are connected and identical.
-If \(D(x,y)\) held, then \([x,y]\ne1\) implying that \(x^y\ne x\).
-Thus \(x^y\) has connected extended support equal to that of \(x\).
+\begin{proof} Since \(\{a,b\}\) were chosen using (\ref{H_emb}) of Lemma \ref{FullWidth}, we know that the e-supports of \(x\) and \(y\) are connected and identical.
+Also note that \(x^y\) has connected e-support equal to that of \(x\).

-If \([x^y,x]=1\), then \(x^y\) and \(x\) have identical orbitals.
+Suppose for contradiction that \(D(x,y)\) holds: \(x^y\ne x\) and \([x^y,x]=1\).
+Since \(x\) and \(x^y\) commute and have the same connected e-support, they have identical orbitals.
 Thus \(y\) fixes all the transition points of \(x\).
-This implies that the derivatives of \(x\) and \(x^y\) agree near the ends of each orbital of \(y\).
+This implies that the derivatives of \(x\) and \(x^y\) agree near the ends of each orbital of \(x\).
 But commuting bumps on the same orbital on which the slopes agree near the ends of the orbital must be identical bumps by Theorem 4.18 of \cite{picric}.
 Thus \(x^y=x\) and \(D(x,y)\) cannot hold. \end{proof}

 We return to the task of proving (\ref{nonemb_in_BZ}) of Theorem \ref{NonEmbed}.
 By Claim \ref{GBZClaim} it suffices to show that \(G\) does not embed in \(B\).
 Suppose for contradiction that there is an embedding \(\phi : G \to B\).
 Recall that \(G\) is generated by \(f < g < h\) as illustrated in Figure \ref{G_fig}.